Skip to content

 hop3-test CLI

-hop3-test system --deploy-from git # Deploy from git instead of local
+hop3-test system --docker --deploy-from git --branch devel # Deploy from git

 Test Organization